-Chelsea Voulgares grew up in a football town in Ohio, trapping lightning bugs, watching bad horror movies, and singing in the show choir.
-Now she lives in the Chicago suburbs, where she is working on a collection of short stories and a comic literary novel.
-Her fiction has been published or is forthcoming in Passages North, The Nottingham Review, Cheap Pop, Midwestern Gothic, and Literary Orphans, and has been recognized with grants from the Chicago Department of Cultural Affairs and the Illinois Arts Council.
-She was the Runner-Up for the Split Lip Press Turnbuckle Chapbook Contest for her flash fiction manuscript The Drop, and is the editor of the online literary journal Lost Balloon.
+Chelsea Voulgares grew up in a Rust Belt town in Ohio, trapping lightning bugs, watching horror movies, and singing in the show choir.
+Now she lives in the Chicago suburbs, where she’s working on a collection of flash fiction and a novel.
+Her fiction has been published in journals such as Passages North, New World Writing, gravel, Midwestern Gothic, and Jellyfish Review, and has been recognized by a number of organizations and magazines including The Hambidge Center, Glimmer Train, the Chicago Department of Cultural Affairs, and the Illinois Arts Council.
+Her story “Hotbox” was longlisted in Wigleaf‘s Top 50 (Very) Short Fictions of 2019.
+She is the editor of the literary journal Lost Balloon.